spjy/jotted-topics/k8s.md

+---
+header: Kubernetes
+description: Orchestrated container management and deployment.
+---

 # Kubernetes (K8s)

 Kubernetes is a comprehensive system that handles the management and deployment of containerized applications (i.e. [Docker containers]()).
-It can handle aspects such as load balancing, networking, scaling and even CI/CD.
+It can handle aspects such as clustering, scheduling, load balancing, networking, scaling and even CI/CD.

 ## Kubernetes Jargon